-Infoxchange Australia is a not-for-profit community organisation based in Melbourne, Victoria with a mission to create social equality and opportunity by empowering people through access to information technology and enabling the exchange of information and ideas.
+Infochange Australia is a not-for-profit community organisation based in Melbourne, Victoria with a mission to create social equality and opportunity by empowering people through access to information technology and enabling the exchange of information and ideas.

-The following link will take you to the relevant information on the Department of Health and Ageing website for information on improving aged care for Care Leavers.
+This link will take you to the relevant information on the Department of Health and Ageing website for information on improving aged care for Care Leavers.

 The Commission provides legal assistance through two programs – the Access Services Program and the Representation Program.
 Within the Access Services Program, staff provide advice, minor assistance, community legal education and publications, including the Law Handbook Online.
 The Representation Program is commonly called Legal Aid.
 When services beyond advice and minor assistance are required, people must apply for Legal Aid.
 The Commission has several offices, go to their website for contact details.